Oscillations in the stochastic gravitational wave background from sharp features and particle production during

 We envisage several directions for future work.
 One concerns the continuation of the programme of studying features in $\mathcal{P}_\zeta$ through their GW signatures.
 Besides sharp features considered here, two other frequently studied types are \emph{resonant features} and \emph{primordial standard clocks}, and it would be interesting to investigate their imprint on the SGWB.
-Preliminary investigations of resonant features also hint at corresponding characteristic features in the SGWB, with GW spectra that exhibit structures periodic in $\log k$.
-A complementary line of research is inspired by embeddings of sharp turns in microscopic models of inflation.
+Preliminary results for resonant features reported here show that they also lead to characteristic features in the SGWB, with GW spectra that exhibit structures periodic in $\log k$:

+where $\omega_\textrm{log}$ is the frequency of oscillations of the scalar power spectrum, $k_\textrm{ref}$ is an arbitrary reference scale and $\overline{\Omega}_{\textrm{GW}}$ again denotes a smooth background.
+A more detailed analysis of this case will be the subject of a dedicated publication \cite{resonant-SGWB}.
+A complementary line of research is to investigate embeddings of sharp turns in microscopic models of inflation.
 A generic turn during inflation is often accompanied by a violation of the slow-roll conditions which can have additional effects on $\mathcal{P}_\zeta$ that are not of the form of a sharp feature.